 Many of these day trips are about 1 hour and 2 hours away from Dallas, making them fun and easy!
 You know you spend more than 2 hours just hanging out.

-Lucky for you, most of these suggestions consistently make the list of the best places to visit in Texas also!
+Luckily, most of these suggestions consistently make the list of the best places to visit in Texas also!

 *This post contains affiliate links.
-By purchasing through these links, we get a small commission at no additional cost to you.
-That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
+By purchasing through these links, we get a small commission at no additional cost.
+That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

 Day Trips Less Than 1 Hour From Dallas

 About 1 hour west of Dallas, Texas, you will find the historic North Texas town of Weatherford, Texas, which makes for a fabulous day trip!